wetryingtodorock/getblock-docs/en/rpc-service/avax/ws/avax_avax.getAtomicTxStatus.md

 ---
-title: avax:avax.getAtomicTxStatus \[WebSocket\] {disallowed}
+title: avax.getAtomicTxStatus  {disallowed} - Avalanche
-description: Get the status of an atomic transaction sent to the network.
+description: Example code for the avax.getAtomicTxStatus  {disallowed} ws method. Сomplete guide on how to use avax.getAtomicTxStatus  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters